aymenayoun/Triple-A/README.md

 # Triple -A- Expenses

-A simple web app useful for managing both expenses and income.
+A  web app useful for managing both expenses and income.

 ## Features